cadema-PoliTO/Bill2Watt/README.md

 To use the *bill2watt* package, follow these steps:

 1. Download or clone the repository to your local machine.
-2. Refer to the provided documentation (**soon coming**) to learn how to utilize the *bill2watt* package for predicting load profiles from time-of-use energy bills.
+2. Refer to the provided documentation (available [here](https://cadema-polito.github.io/Bill2Watt/index.html)) to learn how to utilize the *bill2watt* package for predicting load profiles from time-of-use energy bills.
 3. Run the Jupyter Notebook file [eda.ipynb](eda.ipynb) to access the exploratory data analysis (EDA) notebook and explore the dataset used for load profile analysis.
 4. Run the Jupyter Notebook file [tests.ipynb](tests.ipynb) to evaluate the various predictors in the *bill2watt* package and compare their performances based on various metrics.
 5. Additional examples and guides on using the *bill2watt* package will be provided soon.

-Please note that the package documentation will soon be available in the repository.

 If you have any questions or need further assistance, please contact the project author.